Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Conclusion

 \bmsection{Disclosures} The authors declare no conflicts of interest.

 \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.

-\bmsection{Acknowledgments} We acknowledge Helmholtz-Zentrum Hereon (Geesthacht, Germany) and DESY (Hamburg, Germany), for the provision of experimental facilities.
+\bmsection{Acknowledgments} We acknowledge Helmholtz-Zentrum Hereon (Geesthacht, Germany) and DESY (Hamburg, Germany) for providing the experimental facilities.
 This research was carried out at PETRA~III.
 Beamtime was allocated for proposal I-20240214.
 This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
+The study of the human tooth was reviewed and approved by the Ethics Committee of the Medical University of Vienna under approval number 1065/2013.
+Furthermore, we thank Gudrun Lotze for her comments.

 \bmsection{Author contributions} S.W. wrote the main manuscript.
-S.W., S.F., and I.G. conducted the experiments and finalized the manuscript.
+S.W., S.F., and I.G. conducted the experiments.
+S.W., D.J., S.F., and I.G. finalized the manuscript.
 S.W., S.F., I.G., D.J., and J.H. conceptualized the manuscript.
+P.H., M.M., D.H., and I.K. developed and provided the Si sample, its SEM images, and the related materials science context.
+K.B., S.T., and C.K. created and provided the tooth sample as well as the related biomedical context.
+P.Q. and C.D. created and provided the optics.
 S.F. and I.G. supervised the project.
-P.Q. and C.D. created the optics.
 K.S. prepared the samples.
-G.L. provided the sample.
 All authors reviewed the manuscript.

 \end{backmatter}